 - Who do we share your personal information with and why?

-- How we maintain your records?
+- How we maintain our records about you?

 - What are your rights?